Offrande Zanzala: Newport County

 On 21 June 2022, Zanzala joined Newport County on a one-year contract.
 He made his debut for Newport on 30 July 2022 in the starting line up for the 1–1 League Two draw against Sutton United.
 After just two League Two matches Zanzala suffered a serious injury which ruled him out until December 2022.
 He scored his first goal for Newport on 2 December 2022 on his return to the team as a second half substitute in the 2–1 League Two win against Crewe Alexandra.
 In April 2023 Zanzala was again ruled out with another serious injury and he did not return to the Newport team until March 2024.

 Zanzala was released by Newport County at the end of the 2023-24 season.

 AFC Fylde

 On 22 July 2024, Zanzala joined National League side AFC Fylde on a one-year deal.
 He departed the club by mutual consent on 3 February 2025.

 Torquay United

 On 25 February 2025, Zanzala joined National League South side Torquay United.

 Chester

 On Monday 30th June 2025, Zanzala joined National League North club Chester on a one-year deal.
 Zanzala scored his first goal for Chester in a pre-season friendly against Glentoran.
 He made his official debut on 9th August against Peterborough Sports, where he made an assist allow Fin Roberts to score the opening goal of the game.

+Marine

+In late December 2025 he signed for National League North club Marine AFC.

+Caernarfon Town

+In July 2026 he signed for Caernarfon Town.